Want to volunteer with Redfern Legal Centre? Submit your application online.

-We only have limited openings for additional volunteer solicitors throughout the year, but encourage you to submit an expression of interest online.
+Redfern Legal Centre relies upon the dedication of experienced volunteer solicitors to help us meet legal demand.
+We only have limited openings for additional volunteers throughout the year, but encourage you to submit an expression of interest online.

 Volunteer lawyers are expected to attend on their rostered time.
 The Centre's advice service depends on the reliability of volunteers.
 While we understand that illness and other demands can make this difficult, we are unable to accommodate volunteers on the roster who cannot regularly attend.